 Can I defend my thesis/dissertation as scheduled?

-We encourage you to continue with your original timeline, as much as possible, but they should not occur in-person.
-All defenses are to be conducted via appropriate electronic distance communication platforms (Zoom, Skype, etc.) at this time.
+We encourage you to continue with your original timeline, as much as possible.
+All defenses may be conducted via appropriate electronic distance communication platforms (Zoom, Skype, etc.).

 How can I route my signature page?